dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Feature Scaling`
      * Feature scaling is a technique used to standardize or normalize the range of values in different features of the ML dataset.
 It typically involves transforming the data so that it falls within a specific range, e.g. between 0 and 1 or -1 and 1.
-     * It ensures that all features contribute equally to the learning process.
-For example, in a housing dataset, the scale of a column that represents the number of bedrooms is very different compared to the scale of a column representing the size of the house in square feet.
+     * It ensures that all features contribute equally to the learning process, meaning that all features have comparable value ranges.
+For instance, in a housing dataset, the scale of a column representing the number of bedrooms can be significantly different from the scale of a column representing the size of the house in square feet, hence we want to rescale them suitably.

 -------------------------------------------------